CollectionBuilder/collectionbuilder-csv/docs/plugins.md

 Much of this is CB specific, such as providing metadata-centric defaults and fairly detailed error messages.
 However, the plugin configuration is still fully backwards compatible with older jekyll-datapage_gen configuration options (as used in CB projects).
 If you used the old page gen plugin, your existing configuration should work with the new one.
-As of 2020, jekyll-datapage_gen added additional options that are *not* supported in CB Page Gen (index_files, name_expr, title, title_expr)--if you would like to use those options, you should still be able to swap in the newest version of jekyll-datapage_gen and delete cb_page_gen.
+As of 2020, jekyll-datapage_gen added additional options that are *not* supported in CB Page Gen (index_files, name_expr, title, title_expr)--if you would like to use those options, you should still be able to swap in the newest version of jekyll-datapage_gen and delete cb_page_gen in your _plugins directory.

 ## CollectionBuilder Helpers